peterramsing/lost/README.md

 Lost makes use of [`calc()`](https://webdesign.tutsplus.com/tutorials/calc-grids-are-the-best-grids--cms-22902) to create stunning grids based on fractions you define without having to pass a lot of options.

+Note: After LostGrid version 8 I'm no longer going to be ensuring it works on Node 0.10 and 0.12.
+It still might and I will be open when it breaks but I'll be following the [Node LTS plan for Node](https://github.com/nodejs/LTS#lts-schedule).
+Let me know if you any questions.
+Thanks!

 ## Table of Contents